PacktPublishing/Django-Web-Development-with-Python/README.md

 # Django-Web-Development-with-Python
-Django Web Development with Python by Packt Publishing
+Django Web Development with Python by Packt

 ##What You Will Learn: